Spring Quick Rip (Flag) Co-ed Rugby

 Quick Rip (flag) Rugby is a non-contact version of Rugby.
 Quick Rip is safe, noncontact, easy to play, and a great way to get fit and healthy.
 The aim is to score a try by grounding the ball behind or on the opponent’s goal line and that’s worth 5 points.
 To stop a try from being scored, the defenders must rip the tag from the belt of the ball carrier, forcing them to pass the ball straight away.
 Four rips in one set of possession for the attacking team and if they haven’t scored, they then have to hand the ball over to the defenders.

 The season is 5 weeks long and includes 10 sessions.
-Season dates are from May 17th to June 16th.
-Tuesdays/Thursdays (10 sessions) 6:00-7:15 pm at Andrew Rypien Field.
-The age groups for the Quick Rip program are 1st-2nd grade, 3rd-4th grade and 5th-6th grade.
+Season dates are from April 12 to May 19th.
+Tuesdays/Thursdays (10 sessions) 6:00-7:30 pm at Andrew Rypien Field.
+The age groups for the Quick Rip program are 1st-2nd grade, 3rd-4th grade, and 5th-6th grade.
 It is $70 to participate for the season and players receive a t-shirt.
-The deadline to register for the Quick Rip season is May 6th.
+The deadline to register for the Quick Rip season is March 24.